jcomeauictx/argentum/README.md

 License
 -------

-Argentum Core is released under the terms of the MIT license.
+Argentum is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see http://opensource.org/licenses/MIT.

 Building